grulicht/terraform-provider-portainer/docs/resources/team_membership.md

 }
 ```
 ## Lifecycle & Behavior
-Team membrship are recreated if any of the attributes change (e.g. role).
+Team membrship are updated if any of the attributes change (e.g. role).

 - To delete a membrship created via Terraform, simply run:
 ```hcl